netskopeoss/K8S-OpenShift-CloudExchange/README.md

 ## Comparison of Vertical-scaling v/s Horizontal-scaling Compute Requirements <a name="comparison-of-vs-hs"></a>

 This section depicts the comparison of the underlying (nodes) compute power required in both the approaches of CE deployment (Vertically-scaled v/s Horizontally-scaled).
-Here, we have considered the High Availability (HA) aspects while desgining the cluster and the helm configurations.
+Here, we have considered the High Availability (HA) aspects while designing the cluster and the helm configurations.

 | Package Type | Vertical-scaling Benchmarking     | Horizontal-scaling Benchmarking  |
 | ------------ | --------------------------------- | -------------------------------- |